sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 taxa <- addSpecies(taxa, "/path_to_silva/Silva/silva_v138.2_assignSpecies.fa.gz")
 ```

-Lastly, we will inspect the taxonomic assignmnet by removing sequence rownames for display purposes only
+Lastly, we will inspect the taxonomic assignment by removing sequence rownames for display purposes.

 ```{r}
 taxa.print <- taxa